Survey Shows 45% of People Don’t Realise You Need to Protect a Scar From the Sun

 Holiday season is upon us and millions of people across the UK will be preparing their Summer beauty bag and travel health essentials.
 However, nearly half of those surveyed in the new poll were not aware of the need to protect a scar from the sun’s rays, rising to 56% of over 65-year-olds.
+There appears to be confusion about treating scars, with 19% of people most likely to use water, 35% choosing Aloe Vera, closely followed by Vitamin E (22%) and even butter (5%).
 In fact, silicone treatment is the first line, gold standard treatment8 to improve the physiological and cosmetic appearance of hypertrophic and keloid scars – something only 7% of those surveyed were aware of.

 While many people are rightly confident showing their scars in the Summer, others are reticent.
 Research shows that scars can influence psychological wellbeing, which can lead to diminished quality of life2, including anxiety, social isolation and depression 3,4.
 In the survey;

 60% of respondents thought that people would be most conscious to show their scars on a beach, 42% on holiday and 40% at a wedding

 77% of people would feel most self-conscious to have a scar on their face

 Although anyone can develop a raised abnormal scar, the risk factors for these are greater for darker skin types such as people from Africa and African Caribbean and south Indian communities, younger people between the ages of 10 and 30 are more likely to develop keloids5,6 and people going through hormonal changes such as pregnancy or puberty7.